CoolMarvel43/SHS-UFO-Edits/Sources/Old-Traditional/README.md

 # Old Traditional

+### Note: As of September 2025, this folder as it is has been deprecated.

+*Although the original aim of this folder will continue, there are bigger priorities to change CN glyphs for commonly used characters to JP-style and to make modern orthographies for Traditional Chinese while keeping elements of Kangxi-style (or JP-style) printed forms.
+In other words, there will be new naming for this folder and almost all of the glyphs inside, as they will be sorted into new different folders as appropriate.
+They will not be removed from the repository, only organised, with the exception of a few minor “bugfix” glyphs, because Adobe has since fixed them in the main source for Sans v2.005.*

+*Therefore, this part of the orthography may instead be called Retro Phototype Traditional once organisation is complete.*

 ### Overview

 This category consists of Chinese characters as they appeared in the 1970s and 1980s during the phototypesetting era, particularly in Taiwan and Hong Kong.